rikwatson/notes/lua.md

 # Lua

-.. is a simple programming language liked by people such as [The Cult of Mac](http://taoofmac.com/space/dev/Lua).
+.. is a simple programming language liked by people such as [The Tao of Mac](http://taoofmac.com/space/dev/Lua).

 Embed in [C#](./csharp) via [nlua.org](http://nlua.org/)